 As a clinical psychologist Miriam is trained to draw from different therapuetic approaches depending on your needs.
-These include Cognitive Behavioural Therapy (CBT), psychodynamic psychotherapy, and EMDR (in-training).
+These include Cognitive Behavioural Therapy (CBT), psychodynamic psychotherapy, and EMDR (an effective trauma treatment).
 She also draws upon Acceptance and Commitment Therapy (ACT) and Compassion Focussed Therapy.
 She has a particular interest in attachment theory, and believes that understanding our own early relationships can help promote change.

 Her career history includes ten years treating within a busy NHS adult psychology service and almost three years setting up an NHS perinatal psychology service.

 Dr Miriam Inder is a member of the Health and Care Professions Council (HCPC), chartered with the British Psychological Society (BPS), and a member of the BPS Faculty of Perinatal Psychology.
 Dr Miriam Inder offers supervision and consultation to other psychologists.